Volga: Ethnic groups

-Flora and fauna
+On 22 June 1941, Hitler started the German-Soviet War.
+On 28 August 1941, Stalin had the Presidium of the Supreme Soviet of the USSR pass a decree ‘On the resettlement of Germans residing in the Volga region’.

+The approximately 400,000 remaining Volga Germans were accused of collective collaboration, deported to Siberia and Central Asia, and forced into labour camps of the ‘Labour Army’ (Трудармия); thousands of them died.

+Most Russian Germans (men and women) were ‘conscripted’ between October 1942 and December 1943.

+In 1964, they were officially cleared of the accusation of collaboration, albeit with restrictions.
+(1964 marked the end of the Khrushchev era, which had begun in 1953 after Stalin's death.
+The Thaw period lasted from about 1956 to October 1964.

+The freedom of travel granted in 1972 allowed a return to the Volga, but explicitly not to the settlement inhabited before the deportation.
+This only became possible after the Dissolution of the Soviet Union.

 Navigation

 The Volga, widened for navigation purposes with construction of huge dams during the years of Joseph Stalin's industrialization, is of great importance to inland shipping and transport in Russia: all the dams in the river have been equipped with large (double) ship locks, so that vessels of considerable dimensions can travel from the Caspian Sea almost to the upstream end of the river.

 Connections with the river Don and the Black Sea are possible through the Volga–Don Canal.
 Connections with the lakes of the North (Lake Ladoga, Lake Onega), Saint Petersburg and the Baltic Sea are possible through the Volga–Baltic Waterway; and commerce with Moscow has been realised by the Moscow Canal connecting the Volga and the Moskva River.

 This infrastructure has been designed for vessels of a relatively large scale (lock dimensions of 290 × 30 m on the Volga, slightly smaller on some of the other rivers and canals) and it spans many thousands of kilometers.
 A number of formerly state-run, now mostly privatized, companies operate passenger and cargo vessels on the river; Volgotanker, with over 200 petroleum tankers, is one of them.

 In the later Soviet era, up to the modern times, grain and oil have been among the largest cargo exports transported on the Volga.